Should I Talk About My Mystical Experience

 I've had mixed results sharing my experiences.

-When I had my first experience that was fleeting, it was during a guided meditation.
-We were a very small group of Vipassana and Mindfulness students with several years practice behind us.
+My first experience, which was fleeting, was during a guided meditation.
+We were a very small group of Vipassana and Mindfulness students with several years of practice behind us.
 After the guided meditation, we were invited to share our experiences, as often happens in Mindfulness courses.
 I shared my experience, and it was a truly beautiful moment for our small group.
 The profound insight I received was about a deeper reality that the world is a benevolent place, and it is us that make it not so.

 It was as if the insight had been meant for us all.
 If the word God is not too offensive for you, it was as if God's presence was in the room.
 As if the clarity and pure consciousness had touched all of us.
 It truly was a beautiful moment of connection, healing, and love.